nunoguevara/SimpleScript/README.md

 - variable, so, there's 2 method to declare a variable, the one is with in, and second with declaring variable name, space and then equal sign and after it, click space again and enter a variable value.
 Variables are mutable and the value can changed it by re-declare it.
 And variable name can't contain any spaces
 - calling a variable, if you want to call the variable, just type the name of variable, and then the value of it will be printed
 - "abt" basically, this is just a credit syntax
+- "math" so this is the math syntax that added in 0.1a update, it adds a math operation, first, type "math" and then click enter, then you can do math operation with 3 arguments, first is the first number, and second is the sign, "+" for addition "-" for subtraction "*" for multiplication "/" for distribution sign.
+And the third argument is the second number.
+To see the results, you can click "Enter", remember, you can't use the math operation like 8 + 7 + 1, because it's only the 1 - 3 arguments are readed to executed

 ## How to run it?
 - Install Python in your environment